 You have truly been a blessing to me and my church.
 Thank you very much!!!!
 Your ministry is so needed.

 Hyles Baptist Church,

 I just wanted to let you know that my wife and I performed ‘Battle of the Sexes, Round One” last night.
 It was a huge success.
 We are a very small church made up of mostly “baby-boomers”.
 The production was the start of our Valentine’s party.
 Folks were laughing and talking about the show all evening.

 The sound effects were a super addition.
 We didn’t have an operator for the sound so I came up with a rather unique way to run it.
 I put together “sound scapes” as slides on Power Point.
 I used a rf remote concealed in my costume to “fire” each effect.
 I had mixed the sound effect with the jungle sounds on each slide (thank the Lord for Audacity, wish I had this back in the 70’s when I did radio production).
 It worked great.
 I wish you continued success with your ministry.
 I feel sure we will be doing more.

 Thanks again for your help and your wonderful script.

 Jimmy and Donna Laird,

 As the new Marriage Ministry Leaders for our church, we just had our first event, “Return to Eden” a Valentine’s Banquet on Feb.
 10th.
 “Battle of the Sexes: Round 1” was the finale-and a tremendous success!

 A friend made amazing costumes for us.
 We purchased an 8 by 12 foot rainforest mural for the backdrop, filled the stage with trees, found an 8’ foot realistic looking cloth snake…bought your soundtrack and WENT FOR IT!
-(For those of you who do this play, the soundtrack CD adds an amazing dimension to the production.
-BUY IT!!!!)
+(For those of you who do this play, the soundtrack CD adds an amazing dimension to the production!!!)